Hawwa Yumn Rasheed

-Hawwa Yumn Rasheed (Note: Some sources call her "Mariyam Yumnu Rasheed", "Mariyam Yumnu", or "Hawwa Yumnu Rasheed" but her name is spelled as Hawwa Yumn Rasheed.) (born 2003–2004) is a Maldivian victim of crime whose suspicious fall from the Fentenoy building sparked the Dhuleh Nukuraanan protests that call for justice of Yumn.
+Hawwa Yumn Rasheed (Note: Some sources call her "Mariyam Yumnu Rasheed", "Mariyam Yumnu", or "Hawwa Yumnu Rasheed" but her name is spelled as Hawwa Yumn Rasheed.) (born 2003–2004) is a Maldivian woman whose suspicious fall from the Fentenoy building sparked the Dhuleh Nukuraanan protests that call for justice of Yumn.

 Fall from Fentenoy

 Yumn was found severely injured on the rooftop of a warehouse in Henveiru.
 According to Maldives Police, she fell from the ninth floor skylight of H. Fentenoy.
 (Note: "H. Fentenoy" meaning Henveiru Fentenoy) She was reported to have been on the rooftop for over three hours before emergency services were called by neighbours.

 Initially, Yumn was kept on a ventilator but reported able to breathe on her own but still under the intensive care unit at Indira Gandhi Memorial Hospital (IGMH).

 Yumn was transported to Malaysia to undergo spinal operation at Pantai Hospital Penang.
 One part for the treatment were paid by the government while the other half was raised by donations from the public in under two hours.

 Before Yumn fell from Fentenoy, she was allegedly at a party at another house, later identified as Transport Minister Mohamed Ameen's house.
 The party allegedly had drugs and alcohol involved.

 The police received heavy backlash after revealing personal information about Yumn but not any other suspects of the case.